metaist/metaist.com/content/blog/2024/06/2024-06-27-generating-audiobooks.md

 ---
 created: "2024-06-27T18:58:45Z"
-updated: "2024-06-27T18:58:45Z"
+updated: "2024-06-27T19:19:49Z"
 title: "Generating Audiobooks"
-tags:
-  [
-    "attrbox",
-    "tts",
-    "literature",
-    "Coqui",
-    "tachotron",
-    "tortoise-tts",
-    "ffmpeg",
-    "kid3",
-  ]
+tags: ["attrbox", "tts", "literature", "ffmpeg", "kid3"]
 ---

 When I was in high school I used to use [Microsoft Agent](https://en.wikipedia.org/wiki/Microsoft_Agent) to read books from [Project Gutenberg](https://www.gutenberg.org/).
+Nowadays, I use [@Voice Aloud Reader](https://play.google.com/store/apps/details?id=com.hyperionics.avar&hl=en_US) on Android to listen to `.epub` files.

-Now one of my sons has an old-school MP3 player and he wants to fill it with audiobooks.
+One of my sons got an old-school MP3 player and he wants to fill it with audiobooks.
 The [Internet Archive has a large collection of audiobooks](https://archive.org/details/audio_bookspoetry), but some of the books only come in text form.

 On my wife's recommendation, I decided to try an make an audiobook out of the E.L.
 Konigsburg book [From The Mixed Up Files Of Mrs Basil E. Frankweiler](https://archive.org/details/FromTheMixedUpFilesOfMrsBasilEFrankweiler).